African American Rhinoplasty in New Jersey

 Ideal candidates for this specialized rhinoplasty are of African American descent.
 They would like to improve the size or appearance of their nose or address breathing issues while preserving their ethnicity and natural beauty.

 Ideal African American rhinoplasty candidates are in good health, do not smoke, have nasal skin that is not too thick or thin, have strong cartilage, and have realistic expectations about the expected results.
-Dr. Becker examines and evaluates potential candidates during an African American rhinoplasty consultation in New Jersey or Philadelphia.
+Dr. Becker examines and evaluates potential candidates during an African American rhinoplasty consultation in New Jersey.

 African American Rhinoplasty Consultation